 Amazon EBS is a persistent storage device that can be attached to a single EC2 instance to be used as a file system for databases and storage.

 Amazon EFS is a managed, scalable network file system that can be shared across multiple Amazon EC2 instances.

 Amazon RDS makes it easy to provision a managed database instance in the cloud.
 At the time of writing the following database engines were available.

 Read replication can be part of your disaster recovery plan.
 You can promote a read replica if the source database instance fails.

 Auto Scaling launches and terminates Amazon EC2 instances automatically according to user-defined policies.
 You can use Auto Scaling to maintain a fleet of AWS EC2 instances that can adjust to any presented load.
 You can also use Auto Scaling to bring up multiple instances in a group at one time.

-Each data point has a time stamp and a unit of measure.
-When you request statistics, the returned data stream is identified by namespace, metric name, dimension, and the unit.
+Each data point has a timestamp and unit of measurement.
+When you request statistics, the returned data stream contains namespace, metric name, dimension, and unit information.

 AWS Web Application Firewall (WAF) protects web applications from attacks by filtering traffic based on rules that you create.